Jingle Bell Ball

-The Jingle Bell Ball is a concert held annually in December since 2008 (except for 2020 because of the COVID-19 pandemic), by the radio station Capital FM at The O2 Arena.
+The Jingle Bell Ball is a concert held annually in December by the radio station Capital at The O2 Arena.
 Various notable artists have headlined the concert.
 A portion of ticket sales profit is donated to Global's Make Some Noise, Capital's flagship charity, formerly known as Help a Capital Child and Help a London Child.
+The concert series started in 2008, but the 2020 dates were skipped because of the COVID-19 pandemic.

 2008

 Unlike following years, the 2008 festival was held on one night only – Wednesday, 10 December 2008.
 The Evening Standard rated it three stars, saying it was "too quick to be boring but too superficial to stick in the mind".

 2009

 Shakira performing during Night 2 of the 2009 edition.

-The 2009 event was held on Saturday and Sunday, 5–6 December 2009.
+The 2009 event was held on 5–6 December 2009.